Beacon Hospital Hotline

 Stages of Lung Cancer

-Stage I : Cancer may be present in the underlying lung tissues, but the lymph nodes remain unaffected.
+Stage I : Cancer may be present in the underlying lung tissues, but the lymph nodes

 Cancer screening in lung cancer is still controversial, although early detection at an early stage of lung cancer can lead to a more effective treatment.
+Low dose CT scan of the chest could be used for screening for high-risk patients.

 To diagnose lung cancer, a doctor could perform a combination of tests including:

-Beacon Hospital offers comprehensive Cancer Screening packages that are tailored made for individuals depending on the patient’s needs.
+Beacon Hospital offers comprehensive Cancer Screening Packages that are tailored made for individuals depending on the patient’s needs.

 - The heart